Research suggests that apple cider vinegar may have several health benefits. However, consuming too much vinegar can cause unwanted effects.

 At first, people may not realize that their tooth enamel is damaged.
-As the damage worsens, the teeth may start to ache or become sensitive to sweet foods and hot or cold temperatures, according to the National Institute of Dental and Craniofacial Research.
-Eventually, the teeth may develop cavities that require fillings.
+As the damage worsens, the teeth may start to ache or become sensitive to sweet foods and hot or cold temperatures, according to the

 The risk of tooth decay is highest when a person regularly consumes undiluted apple cider vinegar.
 Diluting the vinegar or consuming it as part of a meal reduces this risk.